 GenomeWeb is an independent online news organization based in New York.
 Since 1997, GenomeWeb has served the global community of scientists, technology professionals, and executives who use and develop the latest advanced tools in molecular biology research and molecular diagnostics.

-Medical News Today is a subsidiary of Healthline Media UK that compiles in-depth health content and the latest news in medical research from a myriad of sources – frequently summarizing content so that it is accessible to the average reader.
+Medical News Today compiles in-depth health content and the latest news in medical research from a myriad of sources, frequently summarizing content so that it is accessible to the lay reader.

-Genetics Home Reference provides consumer-friendly information about the effects of genetic variation on human health and summary-form information about genetics for someone with little training in the field.
+This resource provides consumer-friendly information about the effects of genetic variation on human health.

 Genetic Engineering & Biotechnology News